eicrud/eicrud/docs/validation/definition.md

+---
+description: Here are details on how Eicrud validates incoming requests.
+comments: true
+---

 Eicrud's validation happens at the controller level (between the client, and your services).

 [Entities](../services/entity.md) and [commands DTOs](../services/commands.md) are validated the same way.